gocardless/gocardless-pro-ruby/README.md

 If you need to pass any options, the last (or in the absence of URL params, the only) argument is an options hash.
 This is used to pass query parameters for `GET` requests.

 ```
-GoCardless.resource.list(limit: 400)
+@client.customers.list(limit: 400)
 ```

 In the case where url parameters are needed, the method signature will contain required arguments:

 ```
-GoCardless.resource.show(resource_id)
+@client.customers.show(customers_id)
 ```

 As with list, the last argument can be an options hash:

 ```
-GoCardless.resource.show(resource_id, limit: 200)
+@client.customers.show(customers_id, limit: 200)
 ```

 ### POST/PUT Requests

-For POST and PUT requests you need to pass in the body as the last argument.
+For POST and PUT requests you need to pass in the body in as the last argument.

 ```
-GoCardless.customers.create(
+@client.customers.create(
   first_name: "Pete",
   last_name: "Hamilton",
   ...